Amsterdam/amsterdam-app-frontend/.docs/test-automation.md

 ### Target components in a list

-For items in a list, we include the item’s unique database identifier:
+For items in a list, we include a unique identifier for the item itself, either its id in the database or something generated in the rendering code:

 1. `[ModuleSlug]`
 2. `([ComponentName])` (one or more)